piersolenski/wtf.nvim/README.md

 ### AI powered diagnostic debugging

-Use the power of AI to provide you with explanations *and* solutions of how to fix LSP hints, warnings and errors, custom tailored to the code responsible for them.
+Use the power of ChatGPT to provide you with explanations *and* solutions of how to fix hints, warnings and errors, custom tailored to the code responsible for them.

 <table>
   <tr>